 To open a savings account or apply for a loan with Sheffield Credit Union, you also have to sign up as a member.
 By signing up you are agreeing to the conditions of membership.

-On joining, we will automatically open you a Membership Share account (see below). £4 of your £5 joining fee will pay for your ID check and other administration costs to process your application. £1 will go into your Membership Share account, and must be kept there for as long as you wish to remain a member.
+On joining, we will automatically open you a Membership Share account (see below).
+The first £1 you deposit will go into your Membership Share account, and must be kept there for as long as you wish to remain a member.

 Sheffield Credit Union is a co-operative.
 Your membership share enables you to vote at our Annual General Meeting (AGM) and help to shape the services we offer.